-The Whitehorse Art Show has grown from a local community event in 1970 to now being one of the longest running Art Shows in Victoria, with some 700 original works on display each year.
+The Whitehorse Art Show has grown from a local community event in 1970 to now being one of the longest running Art Shows in Victoria, with some 500 to 700 original works on display each year.

 Funds raised by the Whitehorse Art Show are totally used for a variety of community projects within the City of Whitehorse.